restic/restic/doc/030_preparing_a_new_repo.rst

 SFTP connection, you can specify the command to be run with the option ``-o sftp.command="foobar"``.

+The SFTP backend has the following additional option:

+ * ``-o sftp.args`` allows setting the arguments passed to the default SSH command (ignored when ``sftp.command`` is set)

-.. note:: Please be aware that sftp servers close connections when no data is
+.. note:: Please be aware that SFTP servers close connections when no data is
           received by the client.
 This can happen when restic is processing huge amounts of unchanged data.
 To avoid this issue add the following lines to the client's .ssh/config file: